Treatment of Invasive Fungal Infections

 Rezafungin enables convenient, once-weekly treatment with a favorable tolerability profile and offers new hope for treatment of serious fungal infections.
 Rezafungin has the potential to treat more invasive disease, help clinicians discharge patients earlier from the hospital to benefit health and economic outcomes and provide convenient cost-effective outpatient dosing of an echinocandin antifungal for the first time.

-We have completed enrollment in our Phase 2 international trial of rezafungin in the treatment of candidemia and invasive candidiasis called STRIVE, and intend to initiate a Phase 3 registration trial in 2018.
+We have announced topline results of our Phase 2 international trial of rezafungin in the treatment of candidemia and invasive candidiasis called STRIVE, and intend to initiate a Phase 3 registration trial in 2018.

 Key Attributes and Data